 I’d love to hear about your favourite places in Spain, let me know below

-You can see why its the hub of northern Thailand
+Its easy to see why its the hub of northern Thailand

 We were advised that the most panoramic view of the city was from Wat Phra That Doi Suthep, the gold-domed temple visible for miles around atop Doi Suthep Mountain.
 Among the lures here are a relic of the Buddha kept in a golden pagoda, and a 300-step staircase lined with serpentine sculptures.